-Achaemenids (OP: Hakhâmanišiya): royal dynasty of ancient Persia, named after its legendary founder Achaemenes (Hakhâmaniš).
+Achaemenids (Old Persian: Hakhâmanišiya): royal dynasty of ancient Persia, named after its legendary founder Achaemenes (Hakhâmaniš).

 According to the official story, the Achaemenid or Persian empire was founded by Cyrus the Great, who became king of Persis in 559 BCE and defeated his overlord Astyages of Media in 550.
 The size of the Median empire is not exactly known, but it seems to have included Cappadocia and Armenia in the west and Parthia, Aria and Hyrcania in the east.

 Cyrus added Lydia (perhaps in 547, but probably later) and Bactria.
 He reportedly campaigned in Sogdia and India as well.
 It is certain that he captured the city of Babylon in 539.
 His residence was Pasargadae, built on the site where he had defeated Astyages.
 In 530, Cyrus died, perhaps in a campaign against the Massagetae, a Scythian tribe.

 Cyrus was succeeded by his son Cambyses, who conquered Egypt (525).
 Three years later, civil war broke out when his courtier Gaumâta revolted.
 Cambyses returned home but died in Syria.